 This measure is a new submission to NQF and was developed under stewardship of The Centers for Medicare and Medicaid Services (CMS) from The Society of Thoracic Surgeons.
-Committee members agreed that the measure addresses a high-priority area, noting that coronary artery bypass graft (CABG) surgery is a procedure that adds significant costs to Medicare and is also a high volume procedure.
+Committee members agreed that the measure addresses a high-priority area, noting that coronary artery bypass graft (CABG) surgery is a procedure that adds significant costs to Medicare and is also a high-volume procedure.
 Members of the Committee questioned the specifications of the measure, specifically the inclusion of patients with Ventricular Assist Devices (VADs).
 The developers explained that VAD implantations during CABG surgeries are often unplanned and may be impacted by the quality of the CABG operation and perioperative care.
 The Committee agreed with this rationale, but noted that there is a very high likelihood that high-risk heart failure patients will need a VAD placement following CABG surgery.
 Consequently, some members of the Committee were concerned that including CABG plus VAD in this particular patient population could lead to a higher risk of penalizing tertiary and quaternary care centers that treat patients with advanced heart failure.
 The developer noted that the STS database has been modified so that ventricular assist devices are now tracked as to whether it was a planned or unplanned insertion.
-As such, the developer plans to update the measure once this data becomes available.
+As such, the developer plans to update the measure once these data become available.
 The Committee accepted this plan and recommended the measure for endorsement.
+This measure received several comments regarding harmonization with Measure 2515; the full Committee discussion on these comments can be found in the Overarching Issues Section.

-2515: Hospital 30-day, all-cause, unplanned, risk-standardized readmission rate (RSRR) following coronary artery bypass graft (CABG) surgery (Centers for Medicare & Medicaid Services (CMS)): Recommended
+2515: Hospital 30-day, all-cause, unplanned, risk-standardized readmission rate (RSRR) following coronary artery bypass graft (CABG) surgery (Centers for Medicare & Medicaid Services): Recommended